cedchan/Notes/CIS 5530/Discovery.md

 It can take a long time for a request to fail, so **negative caching** will note that particular misspellings will result in a failure.
 ## ARP

+**ARP table:** Each IP node (host, router) on LAN has table with entries next hop <IP address; MAC address; TTL> (TTL ~20 minutes)

 ## DHCP

+### Bootstrapping Problem

+Host doesn't have an IP address yet, so doesn't know what source address to use.
+It also doesn't know who to ask for an IP address.

+The **Dynamic Host Configuration Protocol**, defined in RFC 2131, helps discover
+- Own IP address
+- IP of local DNS server
+- Basic routing information
+	- Gateway router
+	- Prefix length of LAN

+There are 3 modes for this:
+- **Dynamic mode:** pool of available addresses, handed out on demand, renew periodically
+- **Automatic:** DHCP reservation.
+Address permanently assigned
+- **Manual:** Client selects address and informs DHCP server.

+### Operation

+One or more local DHCP servers maintain required info: IP address pool, netmask, DNS server, etc.

+There are then 4 phases:
+**Phase 1:**
+- Client broadcasts DHCP discovery message
+- One or more DHCP servers responds with DHCP "offer" (proposed IP address, lease time)

+**Phase 2:**
+- Client broadcasts a DHCP request message
+- Selected DHCP server responds with an ACK

+### Stateless DHCP

+This exists in IPv6.
+The idea is that there are so many available IP addresses that you can get rid of the server.
+Instead, you just use Ethernet address for lower portion of address, and learn higher portion from routers.